-We often come across the term fungal skin infection; but have you ever tried to probe further and know more about it?
+We often come across the term fungal skin infection or ringworm; but have you ever tried to probe further and know more about it?
 If not, then it is time you do so.
 Because a fungal infection can affect anyone, and everyone must have the basic knowledge about it to get a proper and the right treatment.

 What is ringworm?

 Formally known as dermatophytosis or tinea, ringworm is a fungal infection of skin.
 Caused by a fungus, it can affect both humans and animals.
 It is initially present on affected areas with red patches, and later on spread to other parts of the body, like the skin of the scalp, feet, groin, and beard.